Stride-Labs/stride/pull_request_template.md

 - [ ] Run and PASSED locally all GAIA integration tests
 - [ ] If the change is contentful, I either:
     - [ ] Added a new unit test OR
-    - [ ] Added test cases to existinig unit tests
+    - [ ] Added test cases to existing unit tests
 - [ ] OR this change is a trivial rework / code cleanup without any test coverage

 _(or)_